aiven/devportal/docs/platform/howto/use-aws-privatelinks.rst

 **Note:** Aiven for Apache Cassandra® and Aiven for M3 services do not currently support AWS PrivateLink.

-#. | Create an AWS PrivateLink resource on the Aiven service.
+#. | Create an AWS PrivateLink resource on the Aiven service:
    | The Amazon Resource Name (ARN) for the principals that are allowed
      to connect to the VPC endpoint service and the AWS network load balancer requires your Amazon account ID.
 In addition, you can set